Chester Marcol: Post-football years

 On 14 February 1986, Marcol attempted suicide by drinking a mixture of battery acid, rat poison, and vodka, which severely damaged his esophagus.
 He had his esophagus stretched as treatment.

 Marcol is a resident of the Upper Peninsula community of Dollar Bay, Michigan.
-He has a wife and three children.
+He has a wife and five children.
 He slowly recovered from his addictions, but still suffers from hepatitis C and a heart condition.
 He works on weekends as a drug and alcohol abuse counselor near his home.
+A lot of his clients think that he has been an immense help to their recovery, and a big support system for helping stay sober.

 Marcol published a memoir in September 2011 entitled Alive and Kicking: My Journey Through Football, Addiction and Life.
 He discusses his childhood, immigration to the United States, playing for the Packers, and his fall from grace.